-The Process Management Category examines How your organization designs its WORK SYSTEMS and HOW it designs, manages, and improves its KEY PROCESSES for implementing those WORK SYSTEMS to deliver CUSTOMER VALUE and achieve organizational success and SUS-TAINABILITY.
+The Process Management Category examines how your organization designs its work systems and how it designs, manages, and improves its key processes for implementing those work systems to deliver value to patients and stakeholders and achieve organizational success and sustainability.
 Also examined is your readiness for emergencies.